 Adil entered public service as a member of the Dayton Board of Education (DPS).
 It was not a politically prestigious job – nor did it pay well.
 At the time, DPS, the second poorest school district in the entire state, had sat at the bottom of state rankings for some 30 years and was on the verge of a state takeover.
 Virtually every department was broken.
-Cash reserves were low.
+Cash reserves were very low.
 Buses were beyond old.
 Roofs were leaking.
 Some students did not have the skills to type or comfortably use a computer.
 Waste, fraud and abuse were commonplace.

 Adil set straight to work restoring trust, accountability, and transparency, and helping take DPS from all too common “F” to an “A” on the state report card, fixing transportation, and making all students better prepared for college or career via his signature one-to-one technology initiative - all of this in just one term on the Board of Education.